peymanmxli-stack/Learning-Python-2025/01-Introductions-SetUps-FOUNDATIONS/Python/README.md

 Before writing any Python code, we must understand:
 - What Python is
 - How to install Python
-- What Visual Studio Code (VS Code) is
-- How VS Code works with Python

 Take your time here — this foundation is very important.

 ---